Electric, Gas & Water savings. Made simple.

 How to draft a Letter of Authority?

-While energy brokers typically provide a standardised LOA (as an example, here is Letter of Authority), it’s essential to understand the key components of the document.
+While energy brokers typically provide a standardised LOA (as an example, this is the Exchange Utility Letter of Authority), it’s essential to understand the key components of the document.

-• Granting Authorisation – Clearly specify that your business is granting the broker the authority to act on your behalf in energy-related matters.
+✔ Granting Authorisation – Specify that your business grants the broker the authority to act on your behalf in energy-related matters.

-• Duration of Authorisation – State the period for which the LOA is valid.
-Standard validity is often 12 months, but it may vary, so be sure to check the letter.
+✔ Duration of Authorisation – State the period for which the LOA is valid.
+Standard validity is often 12 months, but it may vary, so check the letter.

 The Importance of Reviewing the LOA

 Before signing the Letter of Authority, take the time to read it thoroughly.
 Ensure that you understand and agree with all the terms and permissions granted to the broker.
-If there are any clauses that raise concerns or you disagree with, discuss them with the broker to seek clarification or make amendments as necessary.
+If any clauses raise concerns or you disagree with them, discuss them with the broker to seek clarification or make amendments as necessary.

 Exchange Utility’s Letter of Authority